Originally published September 2008 / Revised October 2019

-When an adverse event occurs and, after the patient's immediate clinical needs are met, healthcare providers must fulfill their ethical and legal obligations to disclose the facts of the adverse event to the patient.
-The disclosure of adverse events to patients is an integral part of patient care.
+When a harmful patient safety incident occurs, and after the patient's immediate clinical needs are met, healthcare providers must fulfill their ethical and legal obligations to disclose the facts of the incident to the patient.
+This disclosure to patients is an integral part of patient care.

 In the context of the disclosure discussion, the physician may need to decide whether it is prudent and appropriate to apologize.
-Many physicians are concerned that by offering a patient an apology for an adverse event they will expose themselves to liability.
+Many physicians are concerned that by offering a patient an apology for a harmful patient safety incident they will expose themselves to liability.

 One of the objectives of apology legislation is to reduce the concerns about the legal implications of making an apology.
-The protection afforded by the apology legislation is substantially similar from province to province.
+The protection afforded by the apology legislation is substantially similar among the different jurisdictions.
 It typically provides that an apology:

 - does not constitute an admission of fault or liability